misterwhybe/FinalProject/PROCESS.md

 Furthermore, I read some about updating the svg instead of deleting it.
 It looks pretty difficult, so I will try but don't know if I will succeed and finish.
 On the main page, you can move a little bit to the left and right.
 I tried to get rid of this, but it did not work.
 I also added the link to my github, so you can press Whybe in the left upper corner and find my github.

+# Day 12
+HACKATHON

+# Day 13 (Friday, 25-01-2019)
+Today I worked on the lay out.
+The piechart and barchart are below each other, the scaler is on the bottom of the page horizontally, so you can easily use it.
+I tried to make the scaler work on the worldmap as well, but this seems to be too difficult.
+I had a problem with the legend.
+The no data colour and the 9-10 colour are the same.
+I wanted to switch one to grey, but it did not succeed.
+I will try some more this weekend.
+I played a lot with the widths because now I have a scroll button from left to right, which I dont want (it seems that one width is too big for my screen, so you have to move to see more).
+I did not fix it yet, but it should be able to be fixed I think.